 Although it might seem like the terms “inventory management software” and “warehouse management software” are used interchangeably, they are actually have two quite different roles to play in the overall management of a business.
 So which one do you need?

-In summary, if you only need a simple assessment of what stock comes in and what stock goes out, then an inventory management software is all you need and there’s no point paying extra for a complex warehouse management system, but if you need a more comprehensive solution, invest in a warehouse management system.
+In summary, if you only need a simple assessment of what stock comes in and what stock goes out, then an inventory management software is all you need and there’s no point paying extra for a complex WMS, but if you need a more comprehensive solution, invest in a warehouse management system.

 Need inventory or stock control software?
 Try Veeqo.com!

 Written by Jodie Pride

 - Guide to Building Backlinks for Your Retail Business - 20th August 2015